smartfog/fogflow/doc/en/source/example2.rst

     * SelectedAttributes: is used to define what attribute (or attributes) of the Selected Entity Type will be considered for changing the state of a task.
     * Groupby: to determine how many instances of this task should be created on the fly; currently including the following cases

-        *  if ther is only one instance to be created for this task, please use "groupby" = "all"
+        *  if there is only one instance to be created for this task, please use "groupby" = "all"
         *  if you need to create one instance for each entity ID of the input streams, please user "groupby" = "entityID"
         *  if you need to create one instance for each unique value of some specific context metadata, please use the name of this registered context metadata